nivedr/nivedr.github.io/index.md

 Updates
 ======

 *May 2025:* Organizing a COLT '25 workshop on the [Foundations of Post-training](https://fopt-workshop.github.io/).
-Check it out and submit your abstracts!
+Submission deadline: May 19, 2025!

 *Jan 2025:* I am a CPAL Rising Star for the year 2025.